jcolag/tmasm/README.md

 Believe it or not, though, that's not the weirdest part of this.
 I didn't write the virtual machine.
 That already existed...as [Paul E. Black's 1989 IOCCC entry](http://www.ioccc.org/1989/paul.hint) ([source](http://www.ioccc.org/1989/paul.c), compile and go).

 Not included here is what appears to have been a first, tentative step at de-obfuscating the code, which I assume I sensibly gave up on.
+I'm also not about to include somebody else's code without permission or a license.

+I might be convinced to do so if I rewrite it, but otherwise, you'll need to rely on the original.

 Syntax
 ------